 Kavita Sivaramakrishnan is a public health historian with a focus on the history of medical global health concerns.
 Her most recent research is on the cultural politics of aging in South Asia.
 Prior to joining the Mailman School faculty as assistant professor of Sociomedical Sciences, Kavita was a David Bell Research Fellow at the Center for Population Studies and Development Studies at Harvard University and also was awarded the Balzan Fellowship for her work on social inequalities and health by University College London.
 Her training in history at Trinity College, Cambridge University and experience in archival work, policy debates and public health practice in developing settings brings together a rich interdisciplinary perspective anchored in rigorous historical method.

-Kavita Sivaramakrishnan co-leads the Global Histories of Science Research Cluster and sits as a Steering Committee Member.
-During the 2019-2020 academic year, Kavita is also serving as the Center's Interim Director.
+Kavita Sivaramakrishnan co-leads the Global Histories of Science Research Cluster and sits as an Executive Committee Member.
+During the 2019-2020 academic year, Kavita also served as the Center's Interim Director.